markszulc/experience-manager-learn.en/help/forms/html5-forms/creating-mobile-form.md

 1. [Download and extract the contents of zip file](assets/assets.zip).
 The zip file contains xdp and data file
 2. [Navigate to Forms and Documents](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments)
 3. Click on Create -> File Upload
-4. Select the xdp template downloaded earlier to upload.
+4. Select the xdp template downloaded in step 2

 ## Preview as HTML